ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 {: pre}
 {: http}

 The `Content-MD5` header needs to be the binary representation of a base64-encoded MD5 hash.
+Note that the quotes handle multi-line input (as in this XML example).
 {: http}

 ```
-echo -n (XML block) | openssl dgst -md5 -binary | openssl enc -base64
+echo -n "XML block" | openssl dgst -md5 -binary | openssl enc -base64
 ```
 {: pre}
 {: http}